Massachusetts Attorney General Martha Coakley Announces Agreement with Valero to Curb Tobacco Sales to Minors

 Additional information regarding the tobacco enforcement efforts by the Attorney General's Office, including the tobacco sales regulations and other laws governing tobacco, can be found in the Community Safety section of the Attorney General's website.
-Anyone who suspects violations of tobacco sales regulations or other laws governing tobacco may submit a tobacco complaint form available on the Attorney General's website.
+Anyone who suspects violations of tobacco sales regulations or other laws governing tobacco may submit a available on the Attorney General's website.

 Massachusetts was a lead negotiator in this settlement.
 Other states participating in the settlement were: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, Ohio, Oklahoma, Oregon, Pennsylvania, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Wyoming and the District of Columbia.

 This matter was handled by Assistant Attorney General Elizabeth Koenig of Attorney General Coakley's Consumer Protection Division.